adriancooney/console.image/README.md

 		return a;
 	}

 This snippet appends the styled message into the parent console message.
 As you can see, it loops over the `currentStyle` object and sets any style within it to the `wrapper`'s style.
 What's the problem?
-Javascript for some reason return's `background-repeat-x` and `background-repeat-y` for the `background repeat` property.
-These properties have no effect when they are set on the wrapper and thus the `background-repeat` style is lost in translation.
-So now, the solution as to use the whitelisted properties *only* and make the image no-repeat.
-Fuck.
+The browser for some reason returns `background-repeat-x` and `background-repeat-y` for the `background repeat` property.
+These properties have no effect when they are _set_ on the wrapper and thus the `background-repeat` style is lost in translation.
+So now, I had to find a solution where only the whitelisted properties are used but in the it was fairly simple.

-To fix this, I used the `padding`, `line-height` and `font-size` properties.
-I set the padding on the left and right to half the width and the top and bottom to the half the height.
-I then set the font-size to `1px` to make it negligible in the width difference.
-Since padding on an inline element has no effect on it's dimensions, I used the `line-height` to manually set the height.
+I used the `padding`, `line-height` and `font-size` properties.
+I set the padding on the left and right to half the width and the top and bottom to the half the height of the image.
+I then set the font-size to `1px` to ensure it doesn't distort the width.
+Since padding on an inline element has no effect on it's dimensions, I used the `line-height` to manually set the height and that displayed the images.

 ## Meme Types
 * "10 Guy"